-Richard Dallalana specialises in arthroscopic reconstruction of the shoulder for sports injuries.
+Richard Dallalana specialises in arthroscopic reconstruction of the shoulder for sports injuries and rotator cuff tears.
 He performs shoulder joint replacement for arthritis using computer-assisted surgery.

 Richard completed his undergraduate medical degree at the University of Melbourne in 1993, then trained at St. Vincent’s Hospital.